UDOOboard/Docs/docs/10_Cookbook_Android/01_UDOO_Android_Settings.md

 ## Expand /data partition to fit the micro SD card

-Since Android 6.0.1 R2 you can expand the /data partition to fit the maximum space available on the microSD card.
+Since Android 6.0.1 R2 you can expand the `/data` partition to fit the maximum space available on the microSD card.
+The UDOO Android image can be flashed on a Micro SD of at least 4 GB.
+The image is not expanded automatically and stuck at 4GB even if you use a bigger SD card; however you can expand your `/data` partition manually using this menu option.